braze-inc/braze-docs/_docs/_hidden/private_betas/pick_up_where_you_left_off.md

 ## Key features

-### Access most recently opened content
+### Access most recently edited content

-You can revisit recently accessed campaigns, Canvases, and segments.
+You can revisit recently edited or created campaigns, Canvases, and segments.
 This way, you can pick up where you left off whenever you return to the Braze dashboard.

 ### Content type and status tags

-Each tile is paired with tags that indicate the content type (campaign, Canvas, segment) and status (active, draft, archived, stopped).
+Each card is paired with tags that indicate the content type (campaign, Canvas, segment) and status (active, draft, archived, stopped).

 [1]: {% image_buster /assets/img/pick_up_where_you_left_off.png %}